Updated March, 2022

 • Export tax - A fee paid on exports to the government of the originating country.

-• Export subsidies - Special incentives such as cash payments, tax exemptions, preferential exchange rates, and special contracts extended by governments to encourage increased foreign sales.
+• Export subsidies - Special incentives such as cash payments, tax exemptions, preferential exchange rates and special contracts extended by governments to encourage increased foreign sales.

 • Export license - A government document authorizing exports of special goods in specific quantities to a particular destination.

-Fundamentals - One of two major sets of factors of analyzing prices.
+Fundamentals - One of two major sets of factors in analyzing prices.
 Fundamentals are supply and demand factors that influence prices of commodities.
 Technical analysis (chart patterns) is the other major set of factors affecting prices.

 • Marketing year - The twelve month period during which a crop normally is marketed.
 For example, the marketing year for the current corn crop is from Sept.
 1 of the current year to Aug.
 31 of next year.
-The year begins at harvest and continues until just before harvest of the following year.
+The marketing year begins at harvest and continues until just before harvest of the following year.

 • Carryover - The quantity of a commodity remaining at the end of marketing year.

 • Free supply - The amount of a crop available to the market.
 It excludes government held crops.

 • Pipeline stocks - The minimum quantity of a commodity needed to carry on the normal processing and marketing operations.
 Tends to be relatively constant from year to year.